Dw4rfSt4r/python-project-49/README.md

 - Brain-prime shows user a number, asks if the number is prime.
 - Asks user to enter “yes” if the number is even otherwise “no”.
 - User has 3 attempts to win the game.
-- Game ends if user makes 1 mistake
+- Game ends if user makes 1 mistake.